If your dog died suddenly, you may still feel shocked and confused. Here’s how to know if it’s too soon to think about getting another dog.

 Remember that you’re not betraying your dog who died

-If you can’t get rid of guilt because of your dog’s sudden death, you may find Guilty Feelings After Your Dog Died helpful.
+If you can’t get rid of guilt because of your dog’s sudden death, you may find How to Cope With Guilt After Your Pet Dies helpful.

 Figure out if the timing is right for you – not other people